AndyCC/EfCore.Filtering/README.md

 ## Setup

 In `Startup.cs` in the `ConfigureServices` method add the model binder used to bind to the Filter.
 This requires the JsonSerializer to have the `ReferenceHandler` set to preserve.
+The ReferenceHandler.Preserve allows cyclic dependencies to be serialized, if the model being returned from the API does not contain cyclic dependencies then the reference handler setting is not required.

 ```c#
 services.AddControllers(opts =>